AdobeDocs/cc-developer-platform-pages/src/pages/libraries/index.md

 # Make your application part of the creative system with the Creative Cloud Libraries API

 The Creative Cloud Libraries API lets you connect your application to your user's creative system.
-Creative Cloud Libraries helps manage, organize, and keep creative elements like colors, character styles, logos, and images for use in the Creative Cloud apps and connected experiences.

-Jumpstart creativity by giving users access their creative elements and brand approved assets from inside your application or let them easily save elements to a Creative Cloud Library so they are instantly accessible inside desktop and mobile Creative Cloud apps.
+Creative Cloud Libraries helps manage, organize, and keep creative elements like colors, character styles, logos, and images for use in the Creative Cloud apps and connected experiences. <br /><br /> Jumpstart creativity by giving users access their creative elements and brand approved assets from inside your application or let them easily save elements to a Creative Cloud Library so they are instantly accessible inside desktop and mobile Creative Cloud apps.

 * [Get started](https://adobe.io)
 * [Sign up for the newsletter](https://adobe.io)